carlosdamazio/carlosdamazio.github.io/_posts/2018-07-25-[EN]-An overview of-Python data model.md

 we have <iterable>.length(), but in this case, we would have length(<iterable>).

 This is what people see as a Pythonic code, which doesn't follow standard syntax rules but more acceptable for the community as a whole.
-You can do it with pratically everything.
+You can do it with practically everything.
 The first condition for making such types or objects to behave with the most idiomatic feature is to get them programatically to behave with it.
 And the way to do it is looking at the **Python Data Model**.